EvertonTomalok/temporal-poc/README.md

 ---

-Each node implements the same interface (`ActivityProcessor`) but provides different strategies:
+Each node implements the same interface but provides different strategies:
+- Workflow tasks use `ActivityProcessor` (for workflow context execution)
+- Activities use `ActivityFunction` (for activity context execution)
 - Different signal handling
 - Different timeout logic
 - Different activity processing